Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Continuous control inputs

 \section{Continuous control inputs}

 The switched systems approach presented in Section~\ref{subsec:Koopman_MPC} yields speed-ups of several orders of magnitude.
-However, two drawbacks are that the resulting optimization problem is of combinatorial nature -- and is thereby harder to solve -- and that the control input is limited to a small number of values.
-In order to overcome both of these drawbacks, we define the matrices
+However, two drawbacks are that the resulting optimization problem is of combinatorial nature -- and is thereby harder to solve -- and that the control input is limited to a small number of values, i.e., to the finite set $\hat{U} \subset U$.
+In order to overcome both of these drawbacks, we use relaxation and define the matrices